Vedika406/escape-room-esp32/README.md

 1. Connect all components as per circuit design
 2. Upload the code using Arduino IDE
 3. Power the ESP32
 4. Follow on-screen instructions on LCD

+## Hardware Design Note
+An external Arduino board was used to provide stable power to the servo motors.
+This prevents overloading of the ESP32 and ensures reliable operation of actuators during gameplay.

 ## Author
 Vedika Thorat